A Salford artist is backing an appeal to provide young people with creative opportunities.

-The Lowry Theatre in Salford is launching its 15th annual festive appeal, a campaign to raise funds for creative learning programmes offering support for children and young people.
+The Lowry Theatre in Salford is launching its 15th annual festive appeal to raise funds for creative learning programmes offering support for children and young people.

-The campaign kicked off on Monday the 20 of November and will run until January 2026.
-This year, it is supported by a dedicated group of volunteers known as VIP’s, who are the first friendly faces audiences meet at every performance.
+The Lowry appeal to keep its activities running kicked off on Monday November 20.
+This year, it is supported by a dedicated group of volunteers known as VIPs, who are the first friendly faces audiences meet at every performance.

 For young people who may face significant struggles and experience challenges everyday, whether that is mental health, health or poverty, programmes like this can change lives.

-Creative learning programmes aims to enhance skills, integrate arts and culture into learning experiences.
+Creative learning programmes aim to enhance skills, and integrate arts and culture into learning experiences.
 The goal is to inspire and help young people engage with the world, helping them overcome any barriers.

-Young people experiencing challenges in care, in school, out of school, caring for family members, they may find that art and creative programmes can really be an escape for them.
+Young people experiencing challenges in care, in school, out of school, or caring for family members may find that art and creative programmes can really be an escape for them.

-With the funding that the Lowry raise, these young people can have access to arts and cultural activities, they may find a passion for arts if given the opportunity, helping build brighter futures.
+The funds raised by the Lowry appeal will give these young people access to arts and cultural activities, through which they may find a passion for arts if given the opportunity, helping build brighter futures.

 “Every donation to The Lowry’s Festive Appeal means we can reach even more children and young people who need that support.”